-There have been several experimental demonstrations of the violation showing the LGI \cite{Palacios-Laloy2010,Knee2012,Xu2011}.
+Next there have been several experimental demonstrations showing an LGI violation \cite{Palacios-Laloy2010,Knee2012,Xu2011}.
 In particular \cite{Xu2011}, the violation of the LGI for a single photon was detected using linear optical QND measurements \cite{Pryde2004}.
-QND measurements are however difficult to efficiently implement, so various methods are proposed so far.
-Goggin {\it et al}. demonstrated an experiment of the LGI with the weak measurement of photons as a non-invasive measurement instead of the QND measurement \cite{Goggin2011}.
-A relationship between the weak values and the LGI was studied \cite{Williams2008}.
-Experiments of the LGI were undertaken via the modified ideal negative result measurement scheme on a three-level system in liquid-state nuclear magnetic resonance \cite{Katiyar2017}.
+QND measurements are however difficult to efficiently implement.
+Goggin {\it et al}. experimentally demonstrated the viiolation of a LGI using the weak measurement of photons as a noninvasive measurement instead of the QND measurement \cite{Goggin2011}.
+A relationship between the weak values and the LGI was explored \cite{Williams2008}.
+Finally LGI experiments were undertaken via the modified ideal negative result measurement scheme on a three-level system in liquid-state nuclear magnetic resonance \cite{Katiyar2017}.

-The systems above have focused on discrete variable encoding as it had been difficult to find the Hermitian phase operator for the infinite-dimensional number state Hilbert space \cite{Dirac1927,Susskind1964}.
-The difficulty of giving the phase operator in infinite-dimensional Hilbert space arises from the fact that a lower limit of eigenvalues of the number operator exists.
-Pegg and Barnett steered clear of this trouble by considering the ring-shaped finite-dimensional Hilbert space and set the upper bound of the energy \cite{Pegg1988,Pegg1989,Barnett1989}.

-Experimental exploration of the Pegg--Barnett phase operator has been investigated \cite{Noh1991,Noh1992a,Noh1992b,Beck1993,Smithey1993}, where in \cite{Noh1991,Noh1992a,Noh1992b}, the quantum phase was measured by photon counting.
+The systems mentioned above have focused on discrete variable encodings as it had been difficult to find an appropriate Hermitian phase operator for the infinite-dimensional number state Hilbert space \cite{Dirac1927,Susskind1964}.
+That difficulty arises from the fact that eigenvalues of the number operator are positive or equal to zero and the existence of the vacuum state is significant.
+Pegg and Barnett steered clear of this trouble by considering the ring-shaped finite-dimensional Hilbert space and set an upper bound of the energy \cite{Pegg1988,Pegg1989,Barnett1989}.
+Experimental exploration of the Pegg--Barnett phase operator has been investigated \cite{Noh1991,Noh1992a,Noh1992b,Beck1993,Smithey1993} with it being measured using photon counting in \cite{Noh1991,Noh1992a,Noh1992b}.
 The uncertainty relation for the phase and photon number of the electromagnetic field in a coherent state of a small average photon number was experimentally estimated with optical homodyne tomography \cite{Beck1993,Smithey1993}.
 However, we cannot apply these methods to QND measurements.